Hurricane Dorian Churns Toward Florida Coast, Expected To Bring 125 MPH Winds

 Pointing to an "M" on the forecast map that denotes Dorian's approach as a major hurricane and then to an "H" near the center of Florida, Graham added, "The distance here is about 24 hours."

-Dorian has left the Caribbean Sea and is now over the open Atlantic Ocean.
+Dorian has left the Caribbean Sea and is now over the open Atlantic Ocean, about 150 miles north-northwest of San Juan, Puerto Rico.
 It has 85 mph winds and is moving northwest at 13 mph, the National Hurricane Center says in its 5 a.m.
 ET update.
-At the time, Dorian was about 150 miles north-northwest of San Juan.

 Dorian drenched parts of Puerto Rico, St. Thomas and other islands on Wednesday.
-The storm became a hurricane as it approached those land masses, with sustained winds of 75-80 mph.
-Despite raising alarms in a string of Caribbean islands, Dorian has not been reported to have caused extensive damage — a relief in areas still working to recover from the ravages of Hurricane Maria and Hurricane Irma in 2017.
+The storm became a hurricane as it approached those land masses, with sustained winds of 7580 mph.
+Despite raising alarms in a string of Caribbean islands, there have been no reports that Dorian caused extensive damage — a relief for areas that are still working to recover from the ravages of Hurricane Maria and Hurricane Irma in 2017.

 "Thankfully, there were no reports of major damage here," NPR's Adrián Florido reports from San Juan.
 He adds that in the U.S. Virgin Islands, "there were widespread power outages" in both St. Thomas and St. Croix, along with some flooding.

-In Puerto Rico, the newspaper El Nuevo Dia says that compared to those earlier hurricanes, Dorian served as "a great drill" to put the government's response system to a test.
+In Puerto Rico, the newspaper El Nuevo Día says that compared with Maria and Irma, Dorian served as "a great drill" to put the government's response system to a test.

 Now it's Florida's turn to prepare, as a major hurricane heads toward its central east coast.
-The first tropical-storm-force winds could hit Florida as early as Saturday night.
+The first tropical-storm-force winds could hit the state as early as Saturday night.

-Warning against taking the forecast 5-day cone too literally — and assuming landfall will occur where the line currently hits the coast — the NHC's Graham said, "Two-thirds of the time, based on our average error over the last five years, you could see the center of this system anywhere inside this cone."
+Warning against taking the forecasted 5-day cone too literally — and assuming landfall will occur precisely where the current path hits the coast — the NHC's Graham said, "Two-thirds of the time, based on our average error over the last five years, you could see the center of this system anywhere inside this cone."

-That means, he added, that everyone from southern Georgia all the way down to the Florida Keys "really has to pay attention to this system."
+That means that everyone from southern Georgia all the way down to the Florida Keys "really has to pay attention to this system," Graham said.

 For much of the next 48 hours, Dorian will likely be on a fairly northwestern track.
 It's then predicted to make a left turn to the west-northwest.
 But the timing and angle of that shift remains uncertain, meaning any landfall predictions are very likely to change.
-Forecast models are predicting a number of potential paths into Florida's coast, from near the Georgia border to South Florida.
+Forecast models are predicting a number of potential paths into Florida's coast, ranging from near the Georgia border to South Florida.
 The current projection is based on a consensus of those predictions.

 "We don't want anybody focusing on exactly where the center would come ashore," says NHC spokesman Dennis Feltgen, "because hurricanes, as we know, are not a dot on a map.
 Their impacts are over a wide area."